kmcos/kmcos/examples/MyFirstSnapshots_lat_int/snapshots_readme.txt

 sg.write_output = 'True' or 'False'
 This example would decide whether or not to write the output files.

-parameters_of_interest: this is a list of strings corresponding to the KMOS parameter names e.g. ['T'] would print the temperature parameter
+parameters_of_interest: this is a list of strings corresponding to the kmcos parameter names e.g. ['T'] would print the temperature parameter

 simulation_name: This is a string that specifies the simulation name and this